OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 * A GitHub Copilot account

 ### Creating an Octopus cloud instance
-Octopus Copilot is available for cloud Octopus instances.
+The Octopus extension is available for cloud Octopus instances.
 Click [here](https://octopus.com/start) to sign up for a trial cloud Octopus instance.

 ### Creating the Octopus API key
-Octopus Copilot requires an [API key](/docs/octopus-rest-api/how-to-create-an-api-key) to interact with the Octopus server.
+The Octopus extension requires an [API key](/docs/octopus-rest-api/how-to-create-an-api-key) to interact with the Octopus server.

-Octopus Copilot only requires read access to the Octopus instance.
+The Octopus extension only requires read access to the Octopus instance.
 It is recommended that you create a [service account](/docs/security/users-and-teams/service-accounts) that belongs to a team with read-only permissions.
 The documentation [here](https://github.com/OctopusSolutionsEngineering/OctopusCopilot?tab=readme-ov-file#creating-a-service-account) provides a sample Terraform module to create a read-only role, a team referencing the role, and a service account belonging to the team.

 ### Creating a GitHub Copilot account